A website by students, for students

 The Charlie Waller Memorial Trust

-The Charlie Waller Memorial Trust, which established the site in 2005, is responsible for the day-to-day running of the Students Against Depression campaign.
+The Charlie Waller Memorial Trust, who established the site in 2005, is responsible for the day-to-day running of the Students Against Depression campaign.

 Student Minds and Students Against Depression last year collaborated to produce Positive Minds, a six-week course designed to give students the skills they need to keep low mood at bay.
 You can find out more about their work by visiting www.studentminds.org.uk